GeneCard-BioImage provides:

 PAS staining is mainly used to stain structures containing a high proportion of carbohydrates (including glycogen)3, such as the identification of mucus secretion in a mouse asthma model4.

-2.2 Flowchart and example
+2.2 Workflow and example

 References